 - Dacast offers 24/7 customer support to all users.

 - Dacast video content management API enables full programmatic access to the live streaming, video-on-demand, and management platform.
 This supports building custom apps or content management systems.
-Comprehensive documentations are available to simplify implementation.
+Comprehensive documentation is available to simplify implementation.
 This API is available for Pro plans and above.

 Now, you can let the data speak for itself!
 After our review of Ustream and Ustream alternative platforms, including Dacast, which platform do you think is the best for you?
 Whether you want to stream live video on your website, promote your business or services, offer online trainings or live events, and so much more, it’s worth taking the time to choose the right fit for you!